sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 Of course, the system times when a specific revision has been created are different on your computer.

+### Change tracking: what has been changed between consecutive revisions
-In order to check what has been updated between revisions of a resource we can use the following query:
+To check what has been updated between revisions of a resource we can use the following query:

 ```xquery
 let $maxRevision := sdb:revision(jn:doc('mycol.jn','resource2'))